haraldh/podmanrs/README.md

 Works on Linux, MacOS and Windows 10.

-> Note: replace <podman-computer-name-or-ip> in this guide with the IP or hostname of your
+> Note: replace 192.168.122.29 in this guide with the IP or hostname of your
 > podman machine

 ## Set up podman on a Fedora/RHEL machine